earzamastsev/emo_detector/README.md

 `git checkout master`

-* Next, you need to install python packages:
+* Next, you need to install python packages (recommend to use venv):

 `cd emo_detector`